Negotiating when selling your car

 Some people love to haggle, others hate it.
-But your buyer will expect some negotiation, so remember not to cave in at their first offer.
+But your buyer will expect some negotiation, so remember not to accept their first offer.

-Even if haggling only gets you an extra £50 for your car, that’s could be the equivalent of what you’d earn for a few hours’ work.
+Even if haggling only gets you an extra £50 for your car, it could be the equivalent of what you’d earn for a few hours’ work.

-Once you know the value of your car, you can build in a margin around it to allow for haggling.
-That way, you and the buyer close the deal happy.
+Once you know the value of your car, you can build in a margin to allow for haggling.
+This way, you and the buyer close the deal happy.

 Remember, what a car is worth is ultimately down to what someone is prepared to pay for it!

 To help you negotiate successfully with private buyers, follow these basic tips:

 - Build urgency from the moment potential buyers start to contact you.
 Let them know other people are interested and you have other viewings scheduled.

 - Do your best to be flexible – give the buyer the impression you’re offering them an early viewing.